sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Parallel Programming/Concurrent Collections.md

 string? val;

 // if key is registered, update with the transformed value
-// if key is not registered, callback wouldn't be called val = dict.AddOrUpdate("key", "newValue", (key, old) => $"transformed {old} for {key}");
+// if key is not registered, callback wouldn't be called and newValue is added for key val = dict.AddOrUpdate("key", "newValue", (key, old) => $"transformed {old} for {key}");
-// add with transformed key
+// add with transformed key as value
 // or
-// update with transformed with key and old value. val = dict.AddOrUpdate(
+// update with transformed with key and old value as new value val = dict.AddOrUpdate(
     "key",
     key => $"transformed from {key} on add",